Traianos Dellas

-Traianos Dellas (Τραϊανός Δέλλας; born 31 January 1976) is a Greek football manager and former professional footballer, who played as a centre back.
+Traianos Dellas (Τραϊανός Δέλλας; born 31 January 1976) is a Greek professional football manager and former player.
+He last managed Super League club OFI.

 He was an integral part of Greece's Euro 2004 winning squad, during which he became the only player to score a silver goal in an international football match.
-He last managed Super League club Panetolikos.

 Club career

-Aris

-Dellas started playing football in 1993 at Aris for two years, where he helped the club of Thessaloniki to qualify for the 1994–95 UEFA Cup.
-He played alongside Fanis Katergiannakis, with whom they won Euro 2004 with Greece in Portugal.
+Dellas started playing football professionally in 1993 at Aris for two years, where he helped the Thessaloniki side qualify for the 1994–95 UEFA Cup.
+He played alongside Fanis Katergiannakis, who was also part of the Greek squad at Euro 2004.

-Panserraikos

-In the summer of 1994 Dellas was loaned to Panserraikos for two seasons, where he played as regular.
+In the summer of 1994, Dellas was loaned to Panserraikos for two seasons, where he quickly became a regular.

-Sheffield United

-Dellas returned to Aris again before joining Sheffield United in England.
-Dellas is best remembered by Sheffield United fans for a game against Tranmere Rovers in March 1999.
-With United 2–0 down, Dellas came on as a substitute and scored twice as they won 3–2.
-His other goal with " the Blades" was an amazing 30-yard strike in a home game against Portsmouth which was also a late winner.
+Dellas came back to Aris before leaving for England to join Sheffield United.
+He was best remembered by fans at Bramall Lane for a game against Tranmere Rovers in March 1999.
+With the Blades 2–0 down, Dellas came on as a substitute and scored twice as they won 3–2.
+His other goal came from an impressive 30-yard strike in a home game against Portsmouth, another late winner.

-AEK Athens

-In 1999 Dellas returned to Greece to sing for AEK Athens in a recommendation of Vasilis Dimitriadis.
-He won the Greek Cup in 2000 playing alongside players such as Demis Nikolaidis and Vasilios Tsiartas.
-Dellas had a fairly good presence for two years in the team, but the intense competition that existed in the positions of central defenders and his lack of speed resulted in 2001 with the then presindent, Makis Psomiadis and the coach, Fernando Santos, considering the huge number of center backs in the roster, to release him.
+In 1999, Dellas returned to his native Greece to play for AEK Athens through a recommendation by Vasilis Dimitriadis.
+He won the Greek Cup in 2000, playing alongside the likes of Demis Nikolaidis and Vasilios Tsiartas.
+Dellas had a fairly good presence for two years in the team, but a fall-out in 2001 with then-club president Makis Psomiadis and head coach Fernando Santos led to his release.

-Perugia

-After this departure from AEK, Dellas signed for the Italian club, Perugia.
+After the departure from AEK, Dellas signed for the Italian club, Perugia.
 However, Dellas was dropped from Perugia's first team after a disagreement over his contract and he did not make a single appearance in the last six months of the season, playing only eight matches overall.

-Roma

 After leaving the club Dellas caught the attention of Serie A club Roma and he joined the team on a free transfer in 2002.

 After finally establishing himself as a starter following the move of coach Fabio Capello to Juventus, Dellas's performances were outstanding.
 He earned the peculiar honour of being one of three players alongside Francesco Totti and Vincenzo Montella who were not consistently booed by the fans during training and games during Roma's disastrous 2004–05 season.
 After failing to renew his contract with the club, Dellas became a free agent.
 He would eventually miss nearly 8 months of football due to back and hernia injuries and thus, expected offers from the big clubs of Europe failed to materialize.